pressbooks/docs/_pages/pressbooks-lti-provider.md

 Newly-created books inherit the default network-level mappings

 - IF the network defaults are modified AFTER a book has been created
     - And IF the book mappings have never been changed from the default
         - The book mappings will be updated according to the new network defaults
     - Otherwise (if the book mappings have been changed)
         - The book mappings will not be updated.

 **Mapping effects on users/access to Pressbooks content:**

 If the mapping is set to:

 - "**Anonymous Guest"**, no user will be created in Pressbooks and the LMS will display the web page as it appears on the open Web
     - If the book is set to Private, the LMS will display the "Access denied" message
 - **any other role**,
     - a first-time LMS visitor will have a new user automatically created on Pressbooks and added to the book they are trying to access with the specified role
     - a returning LMS visitor will be logged into Pressbooks; the incoming user will be matched to the existing Pressbooks user based on the email address.
         * if the user does not exist at the book level, they will be added to the book
         * at every login, the user role will be verified and updated according to the mapping.
             - Note: If the user is a super admin, the book role assignment will not impact their super admin privileges.
             - since the user is now logged in, the LMS will be able to display contents of books set to "private"

+**User mapping mechanism **
+- Get the user role from the LMS. (abstracted as: Anonymous Guest, Learner, Staff, Admin)
+- Get the email from the LMS.
+- Get LTI ID from the LMS. [tool_consumer_instance_guid + user_id]

+Sometimes an email is not sent so we create a fake email using the [UserID@127.0.0.1](mailto:UserID@127.0.0.1).
+Canvas user ids look like `967620f91cb9080c633b4e55f561d40ed83924a4`.
+This behavior mirrors the Candela LTI Plugin.

+- Try to match a Pressbooks user by LTI ID (Stored in user_meta table.)
+- If no match, then try to match a Pressbooks user by email.
+- If there's no match, then check if we should create a user (Anonymous Guest = No, Everything Else = Yes).
+When creating a user: Username = email prefix,  email = see above, and the LTI ID will be stored in the user_meta table.
+A user can have more than one LTI ID (Example: Moodle, Sakai, Canvas, Blackboard all point to the same Book and we can match the user's email).
+- If the user does not have rights to the book, and role is not Anonymous Guest, then add them to the book with appropriate role and log them in.

 # Manually Set Up a LTI Configuration
 1. Click the Add new button on the LTI Consumers page.
 You will be brought to the "Adding LTI Consumer" form: